 5.2.1 The Local Plan already includes a blanket policy protecting community facilities HS8 - Protecting Community Facilities.
 The RSNDP works within this policy framework by identifying those community facilities to be specifically protected by Local Plan policy.

 Policy RLS6 - Protection of Community Facilities

-The community facilities identified on the Policies Map will be protected in accordance with Local Plan Policy HS8.
+The community facilities identified on Figure 8 (summary) and Figures 8a-8d and indexed at Appendix 1 will be protected in accordance with Local Plan Policy HS8.